RX-M/kubecon-eu-2019/step07/README.md

 # A Day in the life of a cloud native developer

-## Step 07 - Logging with Elasticsearch, Fluentd, and Kibana (EFK) Stack
+## Step 07 - Logging with Fluentd

-### 1. Adding Logging to the service
+Fluentd is a cross platform open-source data collection software project recently graduated and a top level project at the CNCF.
+Fluentd is written primarily in Ruby with C in places where performance is critical.

-### 2. Deploying the Helm Charts
+In this step we'll use fluentd to take the log events from our microservice and formard them to elasticsearch where we can view them with Kibana (the infamous EFK stack).

-To deploy the EFK stack, you will use your own values.yaml files to provide your own values to each of the helm charts.
+### 1. Deploying the Helm Charts

-By passing the `-f` option, you can specify what values file to use.
-The Helm chart will parse the provided yaml file and apply any settings in it that are used by its templates.
+The lab repo includes a helm chart that will deploy most of the EFK stack for you in your personal namespace.
+To deploy the EFK stack, you will use a values.yaml file to fill out the helm templates.
 Helm will use the chart defaults for any values that are not provided in the user-defined values.yaml file.

-You're now ready to deploy the helm charts.
 First, deploy Elasticsearch, providing the values.yaml file under this step's elasticsearch directory:

 ```
 ubuntu@labsys:~$ helm install elastic/elasticsearch \